 Every day at 11 am when the weather is cold enough, zookeepers allow the resident king penguins to waddle from their specially cooled indoor habitat to a sandy open-air pen outside so they can enjoy the fresh winter air.

 A zookeeper briefly blocked off their path when the penguins first came outside, allowing us to observe them for several minutes up close without barriers before allowing them to start their procession.
 Kneeling down brought me eye to eye just a couple of feet from them, a first for me.

-Beyond the Penguin Parade, the Basel Zoo has your typical range of zoo animals.
+In addition to the Penguin Parade, the Basel Zoo has your typical range of zoo animals.
 In particular, they have a nice series of marine exhibits with some unique specimens not found at most zoos.

-The stick insects were particularly prickly, and who doesn’t love venomous spiders?!
+And who doesn’t love venomous spiders?!
 This Australian redback spider is closely related to our North American black widow spider.

 As always, the monkeys were inquisitive and playful, particularly the passel of golden lion tamarins in their exhibit.

 Though I’ve seen these adorable little buggers before at other zoos, I’m always astounded at how beautiful they are, and how entertaining.